pmitros/cpsd-lottery/docs/schools/mlk.md

 ### Do all the classes have room parents?
 Who is in charge of planning classroom events?
 ### How integrated is the school?

+The school has a strong African American community and a strong Asian community.
+As a school named after Dr. Martin Luther King, but with a Chinese Immersion program, there is sometime some friction between which of these shall be more emphasized in the school.